ibm-cloud-docs/containers/limitations.md

-# Service limitations
+# Service limitations and quotas
 {: #limitations}

-{{site.data.keyword.containerlong}} and the Kubernetes open source project come with default service settings and limitations to ensure security, convenience, and basic functionality.
-Some limitations you might be able to change where noted.
+Review the service limitations and quotas that apply to clusters, and learn which limits can be adjusted when needed.
 {: shortdesc}